timothytoth/User-Preferences-Steam-Marketplace/README.md

 steam.csv has 27,076 Rows and 18 features.
 Which were relating to a video games individualistic game features and user playtime.

 # What are video game features and why use them?
 All video games in the steam marketplace are given game features to describe the overall game.
-Such as price, average playtime, devolopers, categories, total achievements, platforms its available on, price, release date, genres
+Such as price, average playtime, devolopers, categories, total achievements, platforms its available on, release date, genres

 # Objective
 In this project, I want to specifically explore if the preseance of achievements affects the predicted value of positive ratings for a video game within the steam marketplace.
 Furthermore I will be putting to the test, if the presence of early access release games and free to play have a postive or negative effect as well.
 I want to explore the consumer behavor and preferences in the video game industry.
 To accomplish this, I will be running a weighted least squares regression